 \section{Distinguishing from the uniform distribution}

-To the best of our knowledge, the state of the art approach for the verification of quantum advantage proposals based on random circuit sampling is the linear cross-entropy heavy output generation problem (XHOG)~\cite{aaronson2019classical}, which is closely related to the linear cross-entropy benchmarking (linear XEB) fidelity $\mathcal{F}_{\operatorname{XEB}}$~\cite{Neill_2018,Boixo_2018,Arute2019}.
+To the best of our knowledge, the state-of-the-art approach for the verification of quantum advantage proposals based on random circuit sampling is the linear cross-entropy heavy output generation problem (XHOG)~\cite{aaronson2019classical}, which is closely related to the linear cross-entropy benchmarking (linear XEB) fidelity $\mathcal{F}_{\operatorname{XEB}}$~\cite{Neill_2018,Boixo_2018,Arute2019}.
 The XHOG refers to the problem of, given some circuit $C$, generating distinct samples $z_1,\ldots,z_k$ such that:

-for some $b>1$ with probability at least $\frac{1}{2}+\frac{1}{2b}$ and $k$ satisfying:
+for some $b>1$ with probability at least $s=\frac{1}{2}+\frac{1}{2b}$ and $k$ satisfying:

 Note that, given the samples $z_1,\ldots,z_k$, verifying that they indeed satisfy eq.~\eqref{equ:highenoughprob} requires us to compute the probability of the outcomes under the ideal circuit.
 In turn, the linear cross-entropy fidelity for a distribution $\mu$, $\mathcal{F}_{\operatorname{XEB}}(\mu)$, as defined in~\cite{Neill_2018,Boixo_2018,Arute2019}, is given by: